tml/EncryptFileSystem/README.md

-Thank you very much to Niels Ferguson, for his implementation of twofish.
+Thank you very much to Niels Ferguson, for his implementation of twofish and to Christophe Devine for SHA256.